 The simple design of the log hive utilises timber from trees that have come to the end of their life because of wind fall or disease.
-To date we have placed a number of these hives on regeneration projects in our valley in Portugal and in surrounding areas.
-We are currently in the process of producing and putting up more log hives in Portugal and England.
+To date we have placed a number of these hives in England and our valley in Portugal and surrounding areas.
+We are currently in the process of producing and putting up more log hives in England and Portugal.

 BENEFITS OF LOG HIVES